JessilynCollette/IMGD5010_byobMiniMap/README.md

 (Object, Transformation, Placement)

 ## Challenge
-### Draw a simple map with some trees, a pond, and a path leading to some treasure (X marks the spot!)
+### Create a simple map with some trees, a pond, and a path leading to some treasure (X marks the spot!)